HorizonBeckons/undermount-ac-esphome-thermostat/README.md

 The *minmum* speed will increase in **Cooling Mode** to prevent the evaporator from freezing.
 This should be no less than 40%, but may be increased if necessary.
  This can be increased in the YAML configuration if evaporator freezing becomes a problem.

+# Conclusion

+At this point, you've completed the installation.
+You may create your dashboard and setup automations to your heart's content.

+## Contact

+Please raise an issue for enhancements, bugs, or any other questions regarding this project.
+Thanks!

+⭐ Star this project if you found it useful.

 ## Contribution

-Special thanks to Mike from SmartyVan for the initial code on this thermostat.
+> Special thanks to Mike from SmartyVan for the initial code on this thermostat [here](https://github.com/mikegoubeaux/UndermountAC).

 If you would like to contribute: